How to Wipe Your iPhone 17 Pro Clean

 Your first move should be to secure your data.
 On your iPhone 17 Pro, head to Settings > tap your name at the top > iCloud > iCloud Backup.
 From there, tap Back Up Now and stay connected to Wi-Fi until it finishes.
 You'll see the time of your last successful backup right there.

 For a local backup, connect your phone to a Mac or PC using a USB-C cable.
 On a Mac with macOS Catalina or later, open Finder, select your iPhone from the sidebar, and click Back Up Now.
-On a Windows PC, you'll use iTunes in a similar way.
+On a Windows PC, open the Apple Devices app; use iTunes only if the PC doesn't have Apple Devices.
 This local backup can be a lifesaver if you need to restore later.

 Sign Out of Apple ID and iCloud